StephenOTT/camunda-formio-plugin/README.md

 1. `embedded:/forms/formio.html?path=/forms/MyStartForm.json` (where the MyStartForm.json was placed in the `src/main/webapp/forms` folder)

-## Installation

-### Camunda SpringBoot Deployment

-See the `springboot` folder for a example of the deployment

-### Typical Camunda Deployment

-See the `docker` folder for an example of the deployment using the Camunda Tomcat distribution

 ## Submission Storage

 When a successful submission occurs, a `json` variable will be created as a Process Instance Variable.